USS Iowa (BB-61): Reserve Fleet and museum ship (1990–present)

-New Jersey remained there until the Strom Thurmond National Defense Authorization Act of 1999 required the Secretary of the Navy to list and maintain Iowa and Wisconsin on the Naval Vessel Register.
-The Act also required the Secretary of the Navy to strike New Jersey from the Naval Vessel Register and transfer the battleship to a not-for-profit entity in accordance with section 7306 of Title 10 of the United States Code.
+New Jersey remained there until the Strom Thurmond National Defense Authorization Act of 1999 required the secretary of the Navy to list and maintain Iowa and Wisconsin on the Naval Vessel Register (NVR).
+The act also required the secretary of the Navy to strike New Jersey from the NVR and transfer the battleship to a not-for-profit entity in accordance with section 7306 of Title 10 of the United States Code.
 It also required the transferee to locate the battleship in the state of New Jersey.
 The Navy made the switch in January 1999, allowing New Jersey to open as a museum ship in her namesake state.